open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 ```

 ### Set connector properties
-To activate SSL you have to set a bunch of properties in the 'dbconnector.yaml'.
-For a two way authentication the file should look like this
+To activate SSL you have to set a bunch of properties in the configuration file 'dbconnector.yaml'.
+For a two way authentication, the file should look like this

 ```